 Now, let’s dive into the MS Word resume templates.

-The bold modern resume template is sleek and eye-catching, perfect for entertainment roles like modeling or acting, though photos aren’t typical for other types of resumes, especially in the US.
+This modern resume template is sleek and eye-catching, perfect for entertainment roles like modeling or acting, though photos aren’t typical for other types of resumes, especially in the US.
 Its clear layout and guided sections make showcasing skills and achievements a breeze.
+ATS most likely won't be able to scan the skills bar chart, so you’re better off listing the skills instead.

 Color block resume template

 A bold, colorful layout that highlights key details, making it ideal for graphic designers or UI/UX professionals.
-Its spacious layout allows for an expanded work history section, but remember to use bullet points for clarity, and a single, focused objective or summary.
+Its spacious layout allows for an expanded work history section, but remember to add bullet points and write a single, focused resume summary.

 ATS classic resume template

-Simple and structured, this template is optimized for ATS scans.
-Great for those who want a professional, clean resume that focuses on accomplishments rather than unnecessary details.
-Use bullet points to outline your achievements and skip personal details like your full address — city and state are enough.
+Simple and structured, this template is optimized for ATS.
+Perfect if you want a professional resume that focuses on accomplishments without unnecessary details.
+Use bullet points to outline your achievements and stick to city and state instead of your full address.
+I'm not sure if your highlighted headings will be read by ATS, so better to leave them alone.

 Stylish resume template

 A refined design with a modern twist, using clean fonts and a subtle shade of green.
 Just leave out your full address, “references available upon request,” and focus on achievements rather than general responsibilities in your experience.
-Also, mix in examples of communication and leadership skills throughout your work experience.
+Also, mix in examples of communication skills and leadership skills throughout your work history rather than giving them separate sections.

 ATS bold resume template